Are Your Emotions Sabotaging Your Trades?

 -

-Pay Attention to Your Thoughts: Throughout your trading day, start noticing the thoughts that pop into your head, especially during key moments like when you're about to enter or exit a trade.
-Are these thoughts based on fear, excitement, or frustration?
-Try to pinpoint recurring patterns.
+Throughout your trading day, start noticing the thoughts that pop into your head—especially in key moments, like when you’re about to enter or exit a trade.
+Are they rooted in fear, excitement, doubt, or frustration?
+Look for patterns.
+These thoughts are clues. -

-Just remember—this all starts in your head.
+Just remember: it all starts in your head.